 This site is about slow food, made fast.
 How pretty it is does not come even vaguely into the picture, except when we are having guests.

 We have a glut of TV programmes these days on cooking but there is one big problem.
-It takes so long, using precious hours we do not have; so we do not even attempt it.
+They take so long, using precious hours we do not have; so we do not even attempt it.
 And except for Jamie Oliver, whether it is good for you or not is rarely mentioned.

-So yes, my oats above looks like a dog's breakfast; but it is very quick to make, tastes divine and is extremely nutritious.
+So yes, my oats above looks like a dog's breakfast; but it is very quick to make, tastes divine with a trad of butter and is extremely nutritious.
 We alternate with stone-ground grits which is also rich in magnesium.
 But only if it is the whole grain.

 "Quick constipation relief" gives proven protection against colorectal disease too.
 Use that Site Search function.